The Cost of Criminal Charges

 Being convicted of a crime and spending time in jail could destroy your family, your career, and your future.
 Any criminal conviction – misdemeanor or felony – interferes with your ability to find a job, get into a good school, or obtain a professional license.
 This is particularly true in Virginia where criminal convictions cannot be expunged from your record.

 In Virginia, once you are convicted of a crime, that conviction will follow you for the rest of your life!
-This is precisely why I believe in emphasizing that the negative ramifications of a criminal conviction effect much more than just a person’s finances.
+This is precisely why I believe in emphasizing that the negative ramifications of a criminal conviction can cost a person a lot more than just money alone.

 Contact a Fairfax Criminal Defense Attorney Today